Laser Marking Systems / Laser Markers

 Definition of UV Laser

-A UV laser is a laser that uses ultraviolet light to mark materials through heat absorption.
+A UV laser is a laser that uses ultraviolet light to mark materials.

 Definition of Fibre Laser

-A fibre laser is a laser with an infrared laser with a wavelength of 1090 nm.
+A fibre laser is an infrared laser with a wavelength of 1090 nm.
 The fibre laser uses heat to cut, engrave, mark, etch, and remove burr.
+Fibre lasers work great with metals and can be a more affordable option.
+Widely used for deep engravings and many other production processes, fibre lasers are a go-to choice for many manufacturers.

 Benefits of UV Laser